Tracking and Mapping in Medical Computer Vision: A Review: Discussion

 As is often the case, we emphasize the importance of having both better data and more data in this field.
-Methods often have to resort to quantifying on small datasets that do not exactly address the problem (e.g., photometric reconstruction or depth for quantifying deformable tracking), or data that is outside their domain.
-Of course, hand-in-hand with this is the problem of quantifying methods that can train in an unsupervised manner and then perform on in-domain data.
-Synthetic data is helpful, but it does not remove the necessity of having labelled data for evaluating performance clinically.
-In the field of synthetic data, designing better methods of generating synthetic data is also a useful goal since SfM for example can only reconstruct partial regions (chunks) of the colon in methods thus far, so the capability of ground truth is limited by the size of reconstruction and the quality of the classical-methods for generating ground truth.
+Methods often have to resort to quantifying on small datasets that do not directly address their problem (e.g., using photometric reconstruction or depth for quantifying deformable tracking), or using data that is outside their domain.
+Of course, together with this is the problem of quantifying methods that can train either in an unsupervised manner or on synthetic data and then perform on in-domain data.
+More work needs to be performed with relevant clinical experiments to know what data we need for training and evaluating algorithms in MCV.
+In the future, sensors such as LiDAR could help to provide more ground truth, and have been demonstrated recently in medical environments~\citep{caccianigaDense3DReconstruction2024}.